zchyde/brooklinebooksmith.com/_events/2016-07/book-club.md

 **Meeting on Tuesday, July 12th, 2016.**

-The Brookline Booksmith Book Club meets at 7:30pm downstairs in our Writers and Readers Room.
+The Brookline Booksmith Book Club meets at 7:30pm downstairs in our Writers and Readers Room on the second Monday of every month.
 No need to sign up, just show up.
 To contact our moderator, email bookclub@brooklinebooksmith.com

 **We will be discussing&nbsp;*Grief Is the Thing with Feathers*&nbsp;by Max Porter.**